gilagoldstein/gilagoldstein.github.io/index.md

 ## Interests

-- First year MPH student at Columbia Mailman School interested in social determinants of health.
+- MPH student at Columbia Mailman School interested in social determinants of health.
 - Lover of historical fiction, biographies, and well-narrated audiobooks.
 - Travel enthusiest: Ask me about my time backpacking or as a luxury travel agent.
-- A green tea fanatic and the #1 french fries fan.
+- A green tea fanatic and the unofficial #1 fan of french fries.

 ## Current Project